 - Work-Life balance

 - Curriculum Vitae

-- Head & shoulder photograph (.jpeg or .tiff format)
+- Head & shoulder photograph (.jpeg, jpg, or .tiff format)

-- Personal Statement about your career goals (for mentees) or desire/qualifications to serve as a mentor (for mentors), and what you hope to accomplish by participating in CHAMP (1 page limit: ¾” margins, Arial 11 pt font)
+- Personal Statement about your career goals and what you hope to accomplish by participating in CHAMP (1 page limit: ¾” margins, Arial 11 pt. font)